shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

   <img src="https://shawenyao.github.io/Photos/Desktop/0W4A6874.JPG"/>
 </p>

-12\. __Lego minifigure stand__ - seasonally rotating minifigure; also doubles as an extra monitor arm to prevent wobbling
+12\. __Lego minifigure stand__ - display for a seasonally rotating minifigure; also doubles as an extra monitor arm to prevent wobbling

 13\. __USB switch__ - a hardware shortcut to reconnect keyboard/mouse to the other computer